Stephen M. Ross: F1

 Ross owns the Miami International Autodrome, a purpose-built temporary circuit around Hard Rock Stadium.
-The Autodrome has exclusive rights to host the Miami Grand Prix through the 2041 season, with the Formula One Grand Prix held for the first time during the 2022 season.
+The Autodrome has exclusive rights to host the Miami Grand Prix through the 2041 season, the longest race contract in the sport.
+The Formula One Grand Prix was held there for the first time during the 2022 season.
 Ross had been trying to bring about the Miami Grand Prix for several years before being successful.
 The circuit layout is designed in a way that local residents would not be disrupted by the races.
 It is also one of the newest racetracks in the United States.
+In 2024, there were minor tweaks made to the circuit, including resurfacing the track.

 RSE Ventures

 RSE Ventures is a private investment firm that focuses on sports and entertainment, media and marketing, food and lifestyle, and technology.
 RSE Ventures was co-founded in 2012 by Ross and Matt Higgins, former executive vice president of the New York Jets.
 RSE builds, owns and operates a variety of companies, including the Drone Racing League, Thuzio, VaynerMedia, and Relevent.